 About Our Chapter

-Our service area includes: Sacramento, Yolo, El Dorado, Placer, Amador, Alpine, Modoc, Trinity, Shasta, Lassen, Tehama, Plumas, Butte, Glenn, Colusa, Sutter, Yuba, Sierra, Nevada, San Joaquin, Siskiyou, Calaveras, Tuolumne, Mono.
+Sacramento, Yolo, El Dorado, Placer, Amador, Alpine, Modoc, Trinity, Shasta, Lassen, Tehama, Plumas, Butte, Glenn, Colusa, Sutter, Yuba, Sierra, Nevada, San Joaquin, Siskiyou, Calaveras, Tuolumne, and Mono.

-Research: As Part of the National ALS Association, The Greater Sacramento Chapter contributes to the vision of a world without ALS by funding global research working on advanced new discoveries and treatments.
-To date the ALS Association has committed $99 million to find effective treatments and a cure for ALS.
+As part of the National ALS Association, The Greater Sacramento Chapter contributes to the vision of a world without ALS by funding global research working on advanced new treatments.
+To date, The ALS Association has committed $99 million to find effective treatments and a cure for ALS.